How to Evaluate Digital Signage Software During a Free Trial

 - Does it offer all the features you need?

 Navori Labs offers a free digital signage software trial.
 The trial period is 30 days during which you will get to try out every feature included with the QL Professional software application.
-The trial is hosted on Navori Lab’s cloud servers so you only need a local PC, or other supported device to fully experience the software.
+The trial is hosted on Navori Lab’s cloud servers so you only need a local PC, or other supported devices to fully experience the software.

 QL Player is the media playback software you download and install on your device.
 Installation takes minutes and you’re up and running.
 Don’t have a PC or Android device handy?